misteio/Neo4jBundle/README.md

 * --offset=int : Offset of your collection
 * --type=string : Name of your Object (in our example it's YourEntityClassName)
 * --threads=int : Number of threads you want to use for.
 If you use it, limit will not be available, and you have to set a batch.
-* --reset : For reset your indexes.
+* --reset : For delete all your Nodes.
+Can be passed with a type.
+If type is passed will deleted all node of entity chosen.
 BE CAREFULL, all your data will be lost in your Neo4j Cluster
+* --reset_index : For reset your indexes.
+Must be passed with reset
 * --batch=int : Length of collection per threads.
 Use this only with threads